hpcarcher/2014-09-16-imperial/archer/sessions/Make.md

 * Study of the mechanics of fluid flow, liquids and gases in motion.
 * Determine the flow pattern of a fluid in a cavity.
-* Cavity is a square box with an inlet on one side and an outlet on another.
+* Cavity is a square box with an inlet on one side and an outlet on another - [image](./Cavity.png).

 Determine the flow pattern: